CG1507/quickcnn/README.md

 QuickCNN is high-level library written in Python, and backed by the [Keras](https://github.com/keras-team/keras), [TensorFlow](https://github.com/tensorflow/tensorflow), and [Scikit-learn](https://github.com/scikit-learn/scikit-learn) libraries.
 It was developed to exercise faster experimentation with Convolutional Neural Networks(CNN).
 Majorly, it is intended to use the [Google-Colaboratory](https://colab.research.google.com/) to quickly train the ConvNet architectures.

+#### Go for QuickCNN if you are thinking of:

+- ConvNet training for any size of dataset on GPU.

+- Transfer Learning, Finetuning, and Scratch Training of Deep ConvNet models.

+- Babysitting the pretrained ConvNet architectures.

 #### Why Google-Colaboratory:question:

-It gives you free computing power with following specification: :free:
+It gives you massive computing power with following specification: :free:

 - GPU: 1xTesla K80, compute 3.7, having 2496 CUDA cores, 12GB GDDR5 VRAM